jsdalton/secrets.py/README.md

 Secrets is just a simplified wrapper around PyCrypto, which handles the majority of the actual cryptography.
 A few notes:

+* You probably **should not** be using this library.
+It has not been vetted by cryptographic experts.
+It is unlikely that it is *worse* than using PyCrypto directly, but there are more secure options such as [Keyczar](http://www.keyczar.org/) and [Sodium](https://github.com/jedisct1/libsodium)/[PyNaCl](https://github.com/dstufft/pynacl).
+Use it at your own risk.
+* Definitely don't use this to store decryptable passwords.
+Passwords should be stored with a one-way hash like [bcrypt](https://pypi.python.org/pypi/py-bcrypt/).
 * By default, Secrets uses the [AES cipher](https://www.dlitz.net/software/pycrypto/api/current/Crypto.Cipher.AES-module.html) in [CFB mode](https://www.dlitz.net/software/pycrypto/api/current/Crypto.Cipher.blockalgo-module.html#MODE_CFB).
 The `Cryptor` class can optionally be initialized with other cipher classes from PyCrypto.
 It has been tested with [DES](https://www.dlitz.net/software/pycrypto/api/current/Crypto.Cipher.DES-module.html) and [Blowfish](https://www.dlitz.net/software/pycrypto/api/current/Crypto.Cipher.Blowfish-module.html).
 Padding is set automatically with the PyCrypto Random module.
-* Secrets hashes the provided key, by default with [hashlib.sha256](http://docs.python.org/2/library/hashlib.html) though other digest modes can be specified.
-Note that hashing the key does not provide additional security, but is simply a means to normalize the key size required by the cipher.
-Secrets will attempt to use the longest key size available for the cipher and digest mode selected.
+* Secrets derives the key used for encryption from the provided key using [PBKDF2](http://en.wikipedia.org/wiki/PBKDF2).
+PBKDF2 requires a random salt, which is generated automatically and prepended to the encrypted file/string for use in decryption.
+The key length is the maximum allowed for the chosen cipher class.
 * The `verified_*` functions all work by prepending an [HMAC](http://docs.python.org/2/library/hmac.html) digest to the encrypted message.
 HMAC provides a high degree of security, since the correct digest can only be derived from the key *and* the correctly decrypted message.
 (The purpose of these functions is, for example, to protect a correctly decrypted file from being overwritten with garbage if an incorrect key is inadvertently provided.)
-The HMAC digest is computed with specified digest mode (hashlib.sha256 by default).
+The HMAC digest is computed with specified digest mode (`hashlib.sha256` by default).
+* Version 0.2 fixes a potential security flaw where the key could be exposed by testing the time it takes to verify the hash.
 * Please contact me directly or open an issue if you observe any security flaws minor or severe in this library.